Exposing the Gambler's Fallacy

 jackpot, that machine becomes less likely to hit a jackpot for a

-REALITY: Every spin has an equal chance of hitting the jackpot, regardless of whether the last jackpot was hit recently or thousands of spins ago.
+REALITY: Every spin has an equal chance of hitting the jackpot, regardless of whether the last jackpot was hit on the very last spin, or thousands of spins ago.

 - MYTH: The next ten spins in roulette are